qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ansible-playbook -i ~/openshift-inventory playbooks/prerequisites.yml ansible-playbook -i ~/openshift-inventory playbooks/deploy_cluster.yml
 ```
-*Note:* Use the `playbooks/adhoc/uninstall.yml` playbook liberally as it may take a few times to properly configure the cluster.
+*Notes:* Use the `playbooks/adhoc/uninstall.yml` playbook liberally as it may take a few times to properly configure the cluster.

 **Step XX.** Setup the Security Context for the cluster to allow things to run as any user: